THERE GOES THE NEIGHBORHOODS

-“Move it, I need to have you in here.
+“Move it.
+I need to have you here.
 Now.”

-Jill woke us up, laughing that David had stolen Jack’s bed.
-She didn’t seem concerned that the two of us slept together.
-We went to breakfast in commons where we discussed our plans for being full-time interns at the Lampoon while needing to attend classes.
-Jack volunteered to be the attentive note-taker for all lectures.
-David wanted to be seen as a good student, so he’d sit in class with Jack in my seat.
-Jill and I would only attend when we thought the lecture was going to be interesting or at least compulsory for passing the class.
-David asked us to edit his assignments as he thought his high school education left him far behind everyone else.
-I knew he’d soon learn otherwise.
-Freshman classes at Harvard were not groundbreaking.
-I asked Jill if it was okay for the Smith girls to stay with them on the football weekend.
-She agreed but seemed slightly perturbed to be putting up our dates.
-Dating in the 70s was a work in progress.
-After seeming affectionate the prior evening at the Ritz, she distanced herself with the conundrum of having to meet our weekend dates.
-We promised that it would be one big group with no one excluded and no exclusive couples.
+Jill wakes us up, laughing that David has stolen Jack’s bed.
+She doesn’t seem concerned that the two of us sleep together.
+We go to breakfast in commons where we discuss our plans for being full-time interns at the Lampoon while needing to attend classes.
+Jack volunteers to be the attentive note-taker for all lectures.
+David wants to be seen as a good student, so he’ll sit in class with Jack in my seat.
+Jill and I will only attend when we think the lecture is going to be interesting or at least compulsory for passing the class.
+David asks us to edit his assignments as he thinks his high school education leaves him far behind everyone else.
+I know he’ll soon learn otherwise.
+Freshman classes at Harvard are not groundbreaking.
+I ask Jill if it’s okay for the Smith girls to stay with them on the football weekend.
+She agrees but seems slightly perturbed to be putting up our dates.
+Dating in the 70s is a work in progress.
+After seeming affectionate the prior evening at the Ritz, she distances herself with the conundrum of having to meet our weekend dates.
+We promise that it will be one big group with no one excluded and no exclusive couples.
 The intricacies of the sexual revolution.
-We also planned on how to deal with sexism at the Lampoon.
-The point of a lampoon was to make everyone look silly.
-All these plots and posturings were boring to David.
-He was more worried that he wasn’t dressed properly to masquerade as a Harvard student.
-We assured him that it was his behavior that was going to give him away.
-He promised not to drink during the day.
-He asked when he could bring his new band mates to a Harvard Sitting Band rehearsal.
-He hoped we’d help whip them into shape.
-Jace appeared with a wispy whip which he vigorous snapped.
-The sound reverberated throughout the commons but it was too early for sleepy students to notice.
-Jace was hopeful about spreading his heartfelt music theories.
-We finished our gruel and went off to class or internship.
+We also plan on how to deal with sexism at the Lampoon.
+The point of a lampoon is to make everyone look silly.
+All these plots and posturings are boring to David.
+He’s only worried that he isn’t dressed properly to masquerade as a Harvard student.
+We assure him that it’s his behavior that is going to give him away.
+He promises not to drink during the day.
+He asks when he can bring his new band mates to a Harvard Standing Band rehearsal.
+He hopes we’ll help whip them into shape.
+Jace appears with a wispy whip, which he vigorously snaps.
+The sound reverberates throughout the commons.
+It’s too early for sleepy students to notice.
+Jace is hopeful about spreading his heartfelt music theories.
+We finish our gruel and go off to class or internship.

-Jill had worn a short short skirt with more makeup than usual, looking like a vixen waiting to be harassed.
-She sat with Kurt while I prepared his coffee and donuts.
-I should get a monkey suit to wear.
-He assured her that she was a full intern and would stay on regardless of how nasty the staff was to her.
-His intention was good – to make the workplace welcoming to women.
-The lampoon would straighten out any underlying or subconscious prejudices that kept women from being happy, productive staff members.
+Jill wears a short short skirt with more makeup than usual, looking like a vixen wanting to be harassed.
+She sits with Kurt while I prepare his coffee and donuts.
+I need to get a monkey suit to wear.
+He assures her that she is a full intern and will stay on regardless of how nasty the staff is to her.
+His intention is good – to make the workplace welcoming to women.
+The lampoon article will straighten out any underlying or subconscious prejudices that keep women from being happy, productive staff members.

-“Yeah, like little obedient intern slaves,” I noted as I placed coffee and donuts on his desk.
+“Yeah, like little obedient intern slaves,” I note while placing coffee and donuts on his desk.

-“Yeah, good intentions always create good results,” I snarked.
+“Yeah, good intentions always create good results,” I snark.

-“You’re dismissed, Castle,” Kurt showed me the door.
+“You’re dismissed, Castle,” Kurt shows me the door.

 “Good luck, Jill.”

-My new assignment was to shadow Jill and record any misogynistic comments or actions.
-Not only was I at Kurt’s beck and call, now I had to be in the general staff area, available for all their whims.
-At least Jill couldn’t complain that I was receiving preferential treatment.
-We slaved together.
-Any crap job went my way, while the staffers drooled over Jill, making her do tasks that exposed T & A (If you don’t know what that is, look it up under British slang).
-Jack lent me a miniature spy camera to document lecherous behaviors.
-Kurt had decreed that on Jill’s first day only we three would know about the exposé.
-It would be a control to measure the actual level of sexual harassment.
-On subsequent days the staff will be told to pile it on, to test Jill’s resolve to overcome prejudice.
-Thus began Jill’s day 1 in hell.
+My new assignment is to shadow Jill and record all misogynistic comments or actions.
+Not only am I at Kurt’s beck and call, now I have to be in the general staff area, available for all their whims.
+At least Jill can’t complain that I receive preferential treatment.
+We slave together.
+Any crap job goes my way, while the staffers drool over Jill, making her do tasks that expose T & A (If you don’t know what that is, look it up under vulgar English slang).
+Jack lends me a miniature spy camera to document lecherous behavior.
+Kurt decrees that on Jill’s first day only we three know about the exposé.
+It will be a control to measure the actual level of sexual harassment.
+On subsequent days the staff will be told to pile it on, to test Jill’s resolve in overcoming prejudice.
+Thus begins Jill’s day 1 in hell.

-The staff was surprised when Kurt introduced Jill as a new intern.
-They seemed welcoming, greeting her with terms of endearment.
-There was nothing overtly offensive, except they never called me ‘dear’ or ‘sweetheart.’
-I counted five times these terms were used.
-I also took several pictures of staffers leering at her ass after she walked by.
-One over-weight lecher clumsily dropped a piece of paper, asking her to pick it up, sneaking a look down her blouse.
-It seemed like he was showing off for his buddies.
-Nobody was downright mean or offensive beyond an uncomfortable familiarity.
-Jill acted oblivious.
+The staff is surprised when Kurt introduces Jill as a new intern.
+They seem welcoming, greeting her with terms of endearment.
+There is nothing overtly offensive, except they never call me ‘dear’ or ‘sweetheart.’
+I count five times those terms are used.
+I also take several pictures of staffers leering at her ass after she walks by.
+One over-weight lecher clumsily drops a piece of paper, asking her to pick it up, so he can sneak a look down her blouse.
+It seems like he is showing off for his buddies.
+Nobody is downright mean or offensive beyond an uncomfortable familiarity.
+Jill acts oblivious.